-Email marketing acts as the backbone of many marketing programs, from small B2B startups through huge consumer brands.
+Email marketing is a cornerstone of many marketing programs, from small B2B startups through huge consumer brands.
 Mastering the top email marketing hacks can help a marketer quickly drive much higher return on investment from this widely used and popular marketing channel.

 According to a report, roughly 218 billion emails were sent and received each day in 2018 around the world.
 Here’s another fact: 80% of business professionals believe that email marketing is helping them increase customer engagement and conversion.
 Clearly, email marketing is a huge channel used by most businesses to market their products and services.
 Winning requires you to get an edge, to help you stand out from the crowd.